Music Performance Tips For Singers

 Tips to improve your music performance

-The key to giving a good music performance all starts with confidence.
+The key to giving good music performances starts with confidence.
 Playing live can be a daunting task.
 There are lots of things happening such as:

 - Feeling a mixture of emotions, including nervousness and excitement